opensearch-project/documentation-website/_dashboards/dev-tools/run-queries.md

 <img src="{{site.url}}{{site.baseurl}}/images/dev-tools/dev-tools-request.png" alt="Request pane">{: .img-fluid }

-You can collapse and expand parts of your query by selecting the small triangles next to the line numbers.
+Collapse or expand your query by selecting the triangle next to the line numbers.
 {: .tip}

 To learn more about writing queries in OpenSearch domain-specific language (DSL), see [Query DSL]({{site.url}}{{site.baseurl}}/opensearch/query-dsl).